 Dr. Lintner initially joined CELA in December 2016 as Special Projects Counsel for the Healthy Great Lakes program.
 In December 2021, she became CELA’s Deputy Executive Director.

 Dr. Lintner holds a Ph.D. in Environmental and Natural Resource Economics from the University of Guelph and an LL.B. from Osgoode Hall Law School.

-She has also combined economic and legal arguments for the Supreme Court of Canada in two cases: one involving the valuation of sensitive environmental lands and the other involving the intersection of insolvency protection and environmental clean-up obligations.
+Dr Lintner had the opportunity to combine economic and legal arguments for the Supreme Court of Canada in two cases: one involving the valuation of sensitive environmental lands and the other involving the intersection of insolvency protection and environmental clean-up obligations.